Have difficulty threading a needle ?

 Serger/ overlocker needles and loopers

-Most serger/ overlockers use the same needles as sewing machines, so plunger needle threaders should work on them as well.
+Most serger/ overlockers use the same needles as sewing machines, so pusher needle threaders should work on them as well.
+Bernina issue a pusher threader with some of their serger/overlockers.

 For help with threading looper holes, here are some suggestions – though they do assume you have space in front of the hole for getting at it.

-For looper holes that thread from front to back, try a plunger threader.
+For looper holes that thread from front to back, try a pusher threader.

-You’l need tweezers to grab the loop of thread that goes through the hole, as most sergers don’t have room for fingers in that space !
+You’ll need tweezers to grab the loop of thread behind the hole, as most sergers don’t have room for fingers in that space !

 For looper holes that thread from back to front, try a fine crochet hook for pulling the thread forward through the hole.